 The Graduate Record Exam (GRE) is taken by those seniors who wish to attend graduate school and is not a requirement for all Truman students.
 There are two types of GRE exams: General Subject and Major Subject.
 The General Subject GRE measures verbal, quantitative, and analytical abilities, and can be taken online at any time for a fee.
-The office of Assessment and Testing (VH 1130) has further information.
+The office of Assessment and Testing on campus has further information.

-Like the MFAT, the Physics Subject GRE is a standardized multiple choice test that is nationally normed.
+Like the MFT, the Physics Subject GRE is a standardized multiple choice test that is nationally normed.
 The GRE may be taken numerous times in order to improve your score.
 It is offered three times each year, in September, October, and April.
 The use of the GRE as an entrance requirement varies amongst graduate schools.
 You should check with the graduate schools you intend to apply to before taking the exam.

-1.7 Useful Websites
+2.7 Useful Websites

+Truman Physics physics.truman.edu

+Society of Physics Students sps.truman.edu

+Stargazers stargazers.truman.edu

+observatory.truman.edu

-Truman Physics http://physics.truman.edu/ Society of Physics Students http://sps.truman.edu Sigma Pi Sigma http://www.sigmapisigma.org General / Graduate Catalog http://catalog.truman.edu/
+Sigma Pi Sigma www.sigmapisigma.org

+General / Graduate Catalog catalog.truman.edu

-1.8 Physics Students Mailing List
+2.8 Physics Students Mailing List